hainguyen99-cdm/xscan/backend/HTTP_HTTPS_WIDGET_GUIDE.md

 - Live donation total updates
 - All features work correctly

+### HTTP Static Mode (✅ Alternative)
+- Static data only (no real-time updates)
+- No WebSocket connection attempts
+- No SSL/TLS issues
+- Perfect for OBS when WebSocket causes problems
+- Use: `?static=true` parameter

 ### HTTPS Access (❌ Not Recommended)
 - Static data only (no real-time updates)
 - Visual warning displayed